The Producers (1967 film): Plot

-Max Bialystock (Zero Mostel) is an aging, fraudulent, corruptible, and greedy Broadway producer past his prime who ekes out a hand-to-mouth existence romancing lascivious, wealthy elderly women in exchange for money for a "next play" that may never be produced.
-Accountant Leopold "Leo" Bloom (Gene Wilder), a nervous young man prone to hysterics, arrives at Max's office to audit his accounts and discovers a $2,000 discrepancy in the accounts of Max's last play.
-Max persuades Leo to hide the relatively minor fraud, and while shuffling numbers, Leo has a revelation—a producer can make a lot more money with a flop than a hit by overselling shares in the production, because no one will audit the books of a play presumed to have lost money.
-For this same reason, no duped investor will be aware of the many others, thus protecting the pair from charges of fraud.
-Max instantly puts this scheme into action.
-They will oversell shares on a massive scale and produce a play that will close on opening night, thus avoiding payouts and leaving the duo free to flee to Rio de Janeiro with the profits.
-Leo is afraid such a criminal venture will fail and they will go to prison, but Max eventually convinces him that his current drab existence is no better than prison.
+Max Bialystock is an aging Broadway producer whose career has veered from great success to the depths of near failure.
+He now ekes out a hand-to-mouth existence while romancing lascivious, wealthy elderly women in exchange for money for a "next play" that may never be produced.
+Leopold "Leo" Bloom, a neurotic young accountant prone to hysterics, arrives at Max's office to audit his accounts and discovers a $2,000 discrepancy in the accounts of Max's last play.
+Max persuades Leo to hide the fraud, and Leo realizes that, since a flop is expected to lose money, the IRS will not investigate its finances, so a producer could earn more from a flop than from a hit by overselling interests and embezzling the funds.
+Wishing to put this scheme into action and flee to Rio de Janeiro with the profits, Max convinces Leo to join him, treating him to lunch and a day out and saying that his drab life is little different to prison anyway.

-The partners find the ideal play for their scheme: Springtime for Hitler: A Gay Romp with Adolf and Eva at Berchtesgaden.
-It is "a love letter to Hitler" written in total sincerity by deranged ex-Nazi Franz Liebkind (Kenneth Mars).
-Max and Leo persuade Liebkind to sign over the stage rights, telling him they want to show the world a positive representation of Hitler.
-To guarantee the show is a flop, they hire Roger De Bris (Christopher Hewett), a director whose plays "close on the first day of rehearsal."
-The part of Hitler goes to a charismatic but barely coherent flower power hippie named Lorenzo Saint DuBois, also known as L.S.D.
-(Dick Shawn), who had mistakenly wandered into the theater during the casting call.
-Max sells 25,000% of the play to his regular investors.
-At the theatre on opening night, Max tries to ensure a truly terrible review by attempting to bribe the critic who came to see the show.
-As expected, the man is outraged and hurls the money Max wrapped around the tickets he gave him at Max's feet.
-Max and Leo sneak off to a bar across the street to wait for the audience to storm out once they actually see the show.
+The partners find the ideal play for their scheme: Springtime for Hitler: A Gay Romp with Adolf and Eva at Berchtesgaden, a "love letter to Hitler" written by deranged ex-Nazi soldier Franz Liebkind.
+Max and Leo bond with Franz over schnapps and tell him they want to show the world a positive representation of Hitler.
+Now with the stage rights, Max sells 25,000% of the play to investors, using some of the money to redecorate the office and hire an attractive Swedish receptionist, Ulla.

+To guarantee the show's failure, they hire Roger De Bris, a flamboyantly gay transvestite director, whose productions seldom make it past initial rehearsals.
+The part of Hitler goes to a hippie named Lorenzo St. DuBois, also known, in a reference to the counterculture drug, as L. S. D., who wanders into the theater during the casting call wearing a necklace made of a can of Campbell's soup attached to a rope.
+At the theater on opening night, Max tries to ensure a harshly negative review by attempting to bribe a New York Times theatre critic.